Admiralty Islands campaign: Hauwei

-General Swift postponed the landing on Lugos and ordered the 2nd Squadron, 7th Cavalry to capture Hauwei.
+Swift postponed the landing on Lugos and ordered the 2nd Squadron, 7th Cavalry to capture Hauwei.
 Once again, Robinson acted as guide, notwithstanding severe sunburn from his time in the water the previous day.
 The landing was covered by the destroyers Arunta, Bush, Stockton and Thorn; a pair of rocket-firing LCVPs and the LCM (flak), which fired 168 4.5 in rockets; the guns of the 61st Field Artillery Battalion on Los Negros; and six Kittyhawks of No. 76 Squadron dropped 500 lb bombs.
 The assault was made from three cargo-carrying LVTs.
 To save wear and tear, they were towed across Seeadler Harbour by LCMs and cut loose for the final run in to shore.
 The cavalrymen found well constructed and sited bunkers with interlocking fields of fire covering all approaches, and deadly accurate snipers.
 The next morning an LCM brought over a medium tank, for which the Japanese had no answer, and the cavalrymen were able to overcome the defenders at a cost of eight killed and 46 wounded; 43 dead Japanese naval personnel were counted.
 The 61st and 271st Field Artillery Battalions moved to Hauwei, while the 99th established itself on Butjo Luto.